philrandal/gpsctl/README.md

 It all started when I decided to build a [Raspberry Pi Stratum 1 NTP server](http://www.philrandal.co.uk/blog/archives/2019/04/entry_213.html).

-I found the original gpsctl when looking for something to configure my Raspberry Pi plus u-blox GPS to receive Galileo satellite output.
+I found Tom Dilatush's original gpsctl when looking for something to configure my Raspberry Pi plus u-blox GPS to receive Galileo satellite output.
 And then I tinkered a bit, tweaking settings, recompiling, tweaking again, and so on.

 Hence the idea to use a configuration file to drive it.

 Enjoy.

+Tom Dilatush (aka slightlyloony on here, slightlyloony1 on Twitter, sadly passed away on February 14th, 2024, from Amyotrophic lateral sclerosis (ALS), also known as motor neurone disease (MND).

+If you find this program useful, please consider donating to your local ALS / MND charity.